stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 We will use [knex] SQL builder to work with the database.

-> We will not go through knex's API and usage, so if you are not familiar with it, take some time to look through its API and examples.
+> We are not going to walk through knex's API and usage, so if you are not familiar with it, take some time to look through its documentation.
 Anyway, don't worry, it's quite expressive.

 So, let's define the table structure for our database.
 It includes 3 tables: `users`, `roles` and `articles`.
-Every user may have only 1 role.
-Every article has 1 author.
 Also we will seed our database with default records:

 * 2 roles: admin and member
 * 2 users: 1 admin and 1 member

-You can find the migration and seed knex scripts below
+You can find the migration and seeds below:

 <details>
 <summary>Initial migration</summary>